deadc0de6/dotdrop/README.md

 The diffing is done by diff in the backend, one can provide specific options to diff using the `-o` switch.

+It is also possible to install all dotfiles for a specific profile in a temporary directory in order to manually compare them with the local version by using `install` and the `-t` switch.

 ## Import dotfiles

 Dotdrop allows to import dotfiles directly from the